IRA FLATOW, HOST:

 OROSZ: Yeah, inhabitable.
 That's actually a good question.
-It's probably one in the couple 100 if you just sort of draw out angles.
+It's probably one in a couple 100 if you just sort of draw out the angles.
 And so the further the planet gets from its star, the more precise your alignment has to be for the transit.
 And so the longer and longer the period gets, the less and less likely it is.
 And so planets that transit - and there are planets, inhabitables, that transit - those are fairly rare occurrences, and so you need to look at lots and lots of stars to see it happen.

 FLATOW: So your paper basically proves that there are lots of binary star systems out there and you can detect planets in them?